 False positive results may come from disease or resection of terminal ileum, the site of bile absorption.
 Carbon 14 carries a risk of radiation, which can be problematic in children and pregnant women.[11]

-Combination of hydrogen breath test with simultaneous D-xylose breath test results in increase in sensitivity of noninvasive diagnostics of bacterial overgrowth syndrome.[17, 18]
+Combination of hydrogen breath test with simultaneous D-xylose breath test results in increase in sensitivity of noninvasive diagnostics of bacterial overgrowth syndrome.[29, 30]

 Descending duodenal biopsies performed in a group of elderly individuals with bacterial overgrowth syndrome demonstrated that mean villus height, mean crypt depth, and total mucosal thickness may be reduced.[31]
 These indices are not significantly different from controls after 6 months of treatment of bacterial overgrowth syndrome.
 A significant drop in the number of intraepithelial lymphocytes is also seen over this observation period.
 Mucosal atrophy can result in an 80% reduction of intestinal surface area in infants.
 Once the offending agent is removed, repair of the small bowel progresses slowly.
 After 2 months, the villi surface area is 63% normal but the microvillous surface area is only 38% normal.

-Tetracycline was the mainstay of therapy, but its use as single agent has fallen out of favor in adult patients given community increases in bacterial resistance.
+Rifaximin is currently the mainstay of treatment.
+Tetracycline was the mainstay of therapy, but its use as a single agent has fallen out of favor in adult patients given community increases in bacterial resistance.

 Bacterial sensitivities from duodenal intubations with nonidiopathic bacterial overgrowth syndrome support the use of amoxicillin-clavulanate.
 Amoxicillin-clavulanate appears to be 75% effective in patients with diabetes.

-Studies show that rifaximin eradicates bowel overgrowth syndrome in as many as 80% of patients.[19, 20] Higher doses (1200 or 1600 mg/d) are more effective then standard doses (600 or 800 mg/d).[21]
-Long-term favorable clinical results have been achieved with rifaximin in patients with irritable bowel and BOS.[22]
+Studies show that rifaximin eradicates bowel overgrowth syndrome in as many as 80% of patients.[40, 41] Higher doses (1200 or 1600 mg/d) are more effective than standard doses (600 or 800 mg/d).[42]
+Long-term favorable clinical results have been achieved with rifaximin in patients with irritable bowel and bacterial overgrowth syndrome.[43]

 Clindamycin and metronidazole are useful in elderly patients with idiopathic bacterial overgrowth syndrome.